hilletc7/first-test/README.md

 Welcome!

-Are you being bombarded by such an overwhelming amount of COVID19 information that your smol-brain-energy cannot process?
+Are you being bombarded by such an overwhelming amount of COVID19 information that your smol-brain-energy just cannot handle?

 Are the web based COVID19 trackers just too mainstream and sleek for your style?